Global well-posedness of quasilinear wave equations on asymptotically de Sitter spaces: Propagation of singularities

-Suppose $u\in\Hb^{\tilde s+m-3/2,r}(\Rnhalf;E)$ is such that $Pu\in\Hb^{\tilde s,r}(\Rnhalf;E)$. \begin{enumerate} \item If $\tilde s+(m-1)/2-1+\inf_{L_\pm}(\hat\beta-r\tilde\beta)>0$, let us assume that in a neighborhood of $L_\pm$, $\cL_\pm\cap\{x>0\}$ is disjoint from $\WFb^{\tilde s+m-1,r}(u)$. \item If $\tilde s+(m-1)/2+\sup_{L_\pm}(\hat\beta-r\tilde\beta)<0$, let us assume that a punctured neighborhood of $L_\pm$, with $L_\pm$ removed, in $\Sigma\cap\Sb^*_{\pa\Rnhalf}\Rnhalf$ is disjoint from $\WFb^{\tilde s+m-1,r}(u)$. \end{enumerate} Then in both cases, $L_\pm$ is disjoint from $\WFb^{\tilde s+m-1,r}(u)$. \end{thm}
+Suppose $u\in\Hb^{\wt s+m-3/2,r}(\Rnhalf;E)$ is such that $Pu\in\Hb^{\wt s,r}(\Rnhalf;E)$. \begin{enumerate} \item If $\wt s+(m-1)/2-1+\inf_{L_\pm}(\wh\beta-r\wt\beta)>0$, let us assume that in a neighborhood of $L_\pm$, $\cL_\pm\cap\{x>0\}$ is disjoint from $\WFb^{\wt s+m-1,r}(u)$. \item If $\wt s+(m-1)/2+\sup_{L_\pm}(\wh\beta-r\wt\beta)<0$, let us assume that a punctured neighborhood of $L_\pm$, with $L_\pm$ removed, in $\Sigma\cap\Sb^*_{\pa\Rnhalf}\Rnhalf$ is disjoint from $\WFb^{\wt s+m-1,r}(u)$. \end{enumerate} Then in both cases, $L_\pm$ is disjoint from $\WFb^{\wt s+m-1,r}(u)$. \end{thm}

-Adjoints are again taken with respect to the b-density $\frac{dx}{x}\,dy$ and the smooth metric on the vector bundle $E$.\footnote{In fact, condition~\eqref{EqRadialSubpr} is insensitive to changes both of the b-density and the metric on $E$ by the radiality of $H_{p''_m}$ at $L_\pm$; see \cite[Footnote~19]{VasyMicroKerrdS} for details.}
+Adjoints are again taken with respect to the b-density $\frac{dx}{x}\,dy$ and the smooth metric on the vector bundle $E$.
+We remark that condition~\eqref{EqRadialSubprSmooth} is insensitive to changes both of the b-density and the metric on $E$ by the radiality of $H_{p_0}$ at $L_\pm$; see \cite[Footnote~19]{VasyMicroKerrdS} for details.

-\begin{rmk} Since $\WFb^{\tilde s+m-1,r}(u)$ is closed, we in fact have the conclusion that a neighborhood of $L_\pm$ is disjoint from $\WFb^{\tilde s+m-1,r}(u)$.
-As in the real principal type setting (see equation~\eqref{EqPropEstimate} in particular), one can also rewrite the wavefront set statement as an estimate on the $L^2_\bl$ norm of an operator of order $\tilde s+m-1$, elliptic at $L_\pm$, applied to $u$.
-In particular, we will see that it suffices to have only microlocal $\Hb^{\tilde s,r}$-membership of $Pu$ near the part of the radial set that we propagate to/from, and local membership in $\Hb^{\tilde s-1}$, which comes from a use of elliptic regularity (Theorem~\ref{ThmEllipticReg}) in our argument.
+\begin{rmk} Since $\WFb^{\wt s+m-1,r}(u)$ is closed, we in fact have the conclusion that a neighborhood of $L_\pm$ is disjoint from $\WFb^{\wt s+m-1,r}(u)$.
+As in the real principal type setting (see equation~\eqref{EqPropEstimate} in particular), one can also rewrite the wavefront set statement as an estimate on the $L^2_\bl$ norm of an operator of order $\wt s+m-1$, elliptic at $L_\pm$, applied to $u$.
+In particular, we will see that it suffices to have only microlocal $\Hb^{\wt s,r}$-membership of $Pu$ near the part of the radial set that we propagate to/from, and local membership in $\Hb^{\wt s-1}$, which comes from a use of elliptic regularity (Theorem~\ref{ThmEllipticReg}) in our argument.

 Moreover, as the proof will show, the theorem also holds for operators $P$ which are perturbations of those for which it directly applies: Indeed, even though the dynamical assumptions~\itref{EnumRadCond1}-\itref{EnumRadCond4} are (probably) not stable under perturbations, the estimates derived from these are.
-Here, perturbations are to be understood in the sense that $P''_m$ and $P''_{m-1}$ may be changed by operators whose norms in the respective spaces they belong to are sufficiently small, and $P'_m,P'_{m-1}$ and $R$ may be changed arbitrarily, with the estimate corresponding to the wavefront set statement of the theorem being locally uniform. \end{rmk}
+Here, perturbations are to be understood in the sense that $P_0$ may be perturbed within $\Psib^m$, and $\wt P_m,\wt P_{m-1}$ and $\wt R$ may be changed arbitrarily, with the estimate corresponding to the wavefront set statement of the theorem being locally uniform. \end{rmk}